-Alimony is designed to provide the same lifestyle for each spouse that they enjoyed during the marriage.
-I am Steven Stolar, a Beverly Hills spousal support attorney.
-If you’re seeking alimony or need help getting a fair support agreement, my firm, Stolar & Associates, A Professional Law Corporation, can help.
-With 35 years of legal practice behind me, I am confident in my ability to provide the direction you need.
+Alimony is designed to provide the same lifestyle for each spouse that they enjoyed during marriage.
+If you’re seeking alimony or need help getting a fair support agreement, the Beverly Hills spousal support attorneys at Stolar Law Group can help.
+With 40 years of legal experience behind us, we’re confident in our ability to provide the direction you need.

 When determining the amount and duration of spousal support, the court reviews a number of factors.
-Specifically listed in Section 4320 of the Family Code, these factors include the earning capacity of each spouse, including marketable skills, the job market, and whether training or education could improve a spouse’s earning capacity.
+Specifically listed in Section 4320 of the Family Code, these factors include the earning capacity of each spouse, including marketable skills, the job market, and whether training or education could improve a spouse's earning capacity.
 That being said, alimony orders are left to the broad discretion of the court, which is why retaining skilled legal representation is so essential.
-I have extensive experience in negotiating alimony orders.
-As my client, you can rest assured in knowing that I will work tirelessly in order to secure the spousal support you need and protect your best interests.
+Our caring legal team has extensive experience in negotiating alimony orders.
+As our client, you can rest assured in knowing that we will work tirelessly in order to secure the spousal support you need and protect your best interests.

 Other factors the court will consider when determining spousal support include: